anhtu293/nndepth/README.md

 4. **disparity**: Encompasses modules for training and inferencing various neural networks specifically designed for stereo depth estimation.
 Read this [documentation](nndepth/disparity/README.md) for details.

-5. **extractors**: Contains backbone architectures used as feature extractors in depth estimation models.
+5. **encoders**: Contains backbone architectures used as feature encoders in depth estimation models.

 6. **models**: Implements complete depth estimation models, integrating components from other modules.